alfajmahabri/image-converter/README.md

 # Image Converter

 ## Overview
-This project is an image converter implemented in Java.
-It allows users to convert images from one format to another.
+The Image Converter project is a Java-based desktop application that allows users to convert images from various formats to JPEG, PNG, GIF, BMP, and PDF.
+Users can either provide an image URL or select files from their device to convert.

 ## Features
 - Converts images from Local & URL